zhangwei03020915/abp/docs/en/Community-Articles/2024-11-25-Global-Assets/POST.md

 ### BlazorWebAssemblyBundlingModule in the ABP commercial

-Here is the `Bundling Modules` list in the ABP commercial.
-You should add them to `MyCompanyName.MyProjectName.Blazor.WebApp` project.
+Here is the list of `Bundling Modules` in the ABP commercial.
+If you're using the pro template, you should add them to the `MyCompanyName.MyProjectName.Blazor.WebApp` project.

 | BundlingModules                             | Nuget Package                                        |
 |---------------------------------------------|-----------------------------------------------------|